 Since this one isn’t in Walhalla I thought I would add it as a bonus because I definitely didn’t want to leave it out.

 The Gauge is a coffee shop out in the Long Creek community that serves breakfast sandwiches and the bagels are made from the same dough as their pizza dough!

 I was super impressed.
 Plus they have some picnic tables outside where you can sit in the mornings before it gets too hot.

 Humble Pie is right next door and their specialty is pizza.
-It’s the perfect stop after a rafting trip or if you’re in the area doing some hiking.
+It’s the perfect stop after a rafting trip or if you’re hiking to some of the waterfalls near Walhalla.

 Restaurants in Walhalla Recap